MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Additional web resources

-file URLs support relative URL resolution and so an HTML document served via file URL can have CSS, script, image, and so on references that are also served via file URLs.
+File URLs support relative URL resolution.
+So, an HTML document served via file URL can have references such as CSS, script, and image that are also served via file URLs.

 ###### Additional web resources resolved in WebView2 process

-file URLs are resolved in WebView2 processes.
-This is the faster option compared to `WebResourceRequested` which resolves in the host app process UI thread.
+File URLs are resolved in WebView2 processes.
+This is a faster option than `WebResourceRequested`, which resolves in the host app process UI thread.

 <!-- ------------------------------ -->